 Instruction to Editor: Please change the 9th paragraph of this subclause as follows (REVmc D1.4):

-The following rules apply to the transmission of an A-MSDU in a non-DMG network:
+The following rules in this paragraph apply to the transmission of an A-MSDU in a network that is not DMG or S1G:

 A STA that has a value of false for dot11HighthroughputOptionImplemented shall not transmit an A-MSDU.
 A STA shall not transmit an A-MSDU to a STA from which it has not received a frame containing an HT Capabilities element.

+A S1G STA shall not transmit an A-MSDU to a S1G STA from which it received a frame containing an S1G Capabilities element with the A-MSDU Supported subfield set to false.

 A-MPDU length limit rules

 Instruction to Editor: Please add the following paragraph at the end of this subclause as follows:

+A S1G STA shall not transmit an A-MPDU, except for a VHT Single MPDU, to a S1G STA from which it received a frame containing an S1G Capability element with the A-MPDU Supported subfield set to false.